simplykool123/furnili/replit.md

 # Furnili Management System

 ## Overview
-This project is a comprehensive management platform, developed as a modern web application with a React frontend and an Express backend.
-Its primary purpose is to provide robust solutions for staff management, project tracking, inventory control, and financial oversight.
-Key capabilities include professional PDF export for quotes, mobile-first design, and role-based access control.
-The system aims to enhance operational efficiency and streamline workflows for businesses, maintaining a consistent Furnili brand identity.
+The Furnili Management System is a comprehensive web application designed to enhance operational efficiency and streamline workflows for businesses.
+Developed with a React frontend and Express backend, it provides robust solutions for staff management, project tracking, inventory control, and financial oversight.
+Key capabilities include professional PDF export for quotes, mobile-first design, and role-based access control, all while maintaining a consistent Furnili brand identity.
+The system aims to be a modern, integrated platform for business management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.